twigly/rust-http-cli/crates/cli/README.md

 If you are interested in contributing to the ```rh``` project, please take a look at the [contributing guide](../../doc/contributing.md).
 If you'd like to request a feature or report a bug, please create a [GitHub issue](https://github.com/twigly/rh/issues).

-Thanks to the people developing the third party libraries used in this project.
+Thanks to everyone developing the third party libraries used in this project.